 Alright, so your kid has just slipped, fell, had something flung at his/her face and blood is everywhere, what do you do?

-If there is no other injury outside of the broken or chipped tooth, unless the injury is severe, don’t bother with the ER, they can’t do anything really but offer pain relief until a dentist is available.
+If there is no other injury outside of the broken or chipped tooth, unless the injury is severe, don’t bother with the ER.
+They can’t do anything really but offer pain relief until a dentist is available.
 If the tooth was an adult tooth, and entirely knocked out, try to find it, place it in milk, and call an after hours dentist.
 In cases, they can be put back in.
-Offer fluids, but be careful of cold/hot options as if the nerve of the tooth is exposed, this may cause pain and opt for soft foods until you can get a dental appointment.
+Offer fluids, but be careful of cold/hot options as if the nerve of the tooth is exposed, this may cause pain.
+Opt for soft foods until you can get a dental appointment.
 You may also want to watch for signs of a concussion, depending on how the tooth was chipped or broken.

 What will the dentist do?